cleavetv/unity-framework/Readme.txt

  - A component is implemented with the name <YourScene>SceneView.
 For example:  a GameSceneView component is expected when initializing a scene named Game.
  - Your SceneView component is derived from the CleaveFramework.Scene.SceneView object.
+ - Objects are instantiated in your derived SceneView::Initialize() implementation through the exposed SceneObjects instance

-###### Usage:
+###### Interfaces:

+ - IInitializable : SceneObjects implementing this interface will have Initialize() invoked on them at the point in which you call SceneObjects.InitializeSceneObjects() -- you should call this method at the end of your SceneView::Initialize() implementation
+ - IConfigureable : SceneObjects implementing this interface will have Configure() invoked on them immediately after all SceneObjects have been completely initialized.
+At this point you are now able to bind any references to any initialized object.
+For example: in the case of a View object added to your scene hierarchy in UnityEditor mode and has it's instance resolved during Initialize.
+ - IUpdateable : SceneObjects implementing this interface will have Update(deltaTime) invoked on them during the Framework object's update cycle with Time.deltaTime as the parameter.
+ - IDestroyable : SceneObjects implementing this interface will have Destroy() invoked on them at the point in which the OnDestroy() method on your SceneView is being called by the UnityEngine.

 ###### Tools:

- * CDebug object provides a wrapper for Unity's logger with added functionality.
+ - CDebug object provides a wrapper for Unity's logger with added functionality.
-  - Enable/Disable logging globally
+  * Enable/Disable logging globally
-  - Enable/Disable logging per type
+  * Enable/Disable logging per type